MinecraftForge/Documentation/docs/animation/asm.md

-ASM Files
+Animation State Machine Files
 ===========

-ASM Files are the meat of the animation API.
+Animation State Machine (ASM) Files are the meat of the animation API.
 These define how the animation is carried out and how to use the clips defined in the armature file.

 Concepts
 ----------